argentsea/docfx/tutorials/mapping.md

 ***

 Often, due to different naming conventions or development drift, database column names and the corresponding .NET properties names do not match.
 That is why every attribute requires a “name” argument — which should correspond to the database name.
-The Mapper will create query parameters based on this name and reference DataReader columns with this name.
+The Mapper will create query parameters and reference DataReader columns based on this name.

 > [!IMPORTANT]
 > Database parameters and columns should be named as consistently as possible.
 In most cases, this means the parameters have the same name as the columns they reference.
 If you like to use varying parameter names or alias columns in your result, you will find the Mapper unhelpful.